 Background: This section applies to the offering, giving, soliciting, or receiving of a gratuity to a public official in respect to an official act.
 A corrupt purpose is not an element of this offense.
-The maximum term of imprisonment authorized by statute for these offenses is two years.
 An adjustment is provided where the value of the gratuity exceeded \$2,000, or where the public official was an elected official or held a high-level decision-making or sensitive position.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 121); November 1, 1991 (see Appendix C, amendment 422).
+Amended effective November 1, 1989 (see Appendix C, amendment 121); November 1, 1991 (see Appendix C, amendment 422); November 1, 1995 (see Appendix C, amendment 534).